-We hope that you have a more than marginally ‘butter’ day today.
+We hope that you have more than an “0” – K day!!
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 Edward Adelbert Doisy shared the 1943 Nobel Prize with Henrik Dam.

 Edward Adelbert Doisy completed his PhD in 1920 at Harvard.
 He worked in the Department of Biochemistry at Washington University in St. Louis.
 St. Louis University renamed their Department of Biochemistry after EA Doisy, in his honor.